-Enjoy kayak and DIB (shallow water expedition craft) exploration in northern Kuiu Island's Saginaw Bay.
-Beachcomb or hike along the beautiful secluded coastline of the area, where marine fossils are sometimes found.
+Enjoy kayak and skiff exploration in a northern Kuiu or Kupreanof Island bay.
+Beachcomb or hike along a beautiful secluded coastline of the area.
 View the world’s tallest totem pole, a carving demonstration, and experience the intriguing culture of the Tlingit in the Native village of Kake.

 Discover the charming Mitkof Island fishing town of Petersburg.
 Founded by Norwegian fishermen in the late 1800s, Petersburg is nicknamed Alaska’s “Little Norway.”
 Experience this Scandinavian culture with a folk dance show by local youth at the iconic Sons of Norway Hall.
 Later, enjoy a narrated bus tour and take time to explore the vibrant community at your own leisure.

-Scout for humpback whales and other marine mammals in the world-renowned whale waters of Frederick Sound.
+Scout for humpback whales and other marine mammals in Frederick Sound.
 Humpbacks are famous for behavior that lends itself to incredible viewing and photography, such as tail lobbing, lunge feeding, pectoral slapping, breaching, and picturesque dives that showcase their massive flukes.
-Enjoy an exciting afternoon of Alaska adventure in a wilderness bay for DIB excursions, kayaking, and hiking.
+Enjoy an exciting afternoon of Alaska adventure in a wilderness bay for skiff excursions, kayaking, and hiking.
 Some options include Thomas Bay, Port Houghton, or Hobart Bay

 Savor the serenity of raw wilderness on an unscripted morning and afternoon of Southeast Alaska discovery.
 The options are countless, dictated by the day’s unique circumstances.
 Opportunities may include a coastline kayak paddle, up-close whale encounters, or a hike through an alluring old-growth forest.
-We may do a beach landing on an unspoiled shoreline to explore a tidal flat or track along with a foraging bear from the safety of our DIB.
+We may do a beach landing on an unspoiled shoreline to explore a tidal flat or track along with a foraging bear from the safety of our expedition skiff.
 Regardless of the activity, you’ll experience the magic of the archipelago’s many remote coves, bays, and inlets.
 End the day’s adventure with a relaxing evening at Orca Point Lodge, our own exclusive day-lodge on Colt Island.
-Enjoy the beautiful grounds, beach, and marine life touch-tank.
+Enjoy a Tlingit cultural presentation, as well as the beautiful grounds, beach, and marine life touch-tank.
 Dine on Alaskan salmon, Alaskan king crab, or prime rib from the warmth of the lodge, or nestled next to a beachside bonfire.

 Disembark in Alaska’s capital city of Juneau.
-Transfer to the airport or your hotel is complimentary.
+Transfer to your hotel or the airport is complimentary.

 The Admiralty Dream is perfect for adventure in the wilderness waterways of the Inside Passage.
 With its shallow draft and stately pace of cruising, nothing will be missed in the channels, bays, and wilderness islands of Southeast Alaska.